cihangxie/DI-2-FGSM/README.md

     @inproceedings{xie2019improving,
-        title={Improving Transferability of Adversarial Examples with Input Diversity}, author={Xie, Cihang and Zhang, Zhishuai and Wang, Jianyu and Zhou, Yuyin and Ren, Zhou and Yuille, Alan}, booktitle = {Computer Vision and Pattern Recognition}, year={2019},
+        title={Improving Transferability of Adversarial Examples with Input Diversity}, author={Xie, Cihang and Zhang, Zhishuai and Zhou, Yuyin and Bai, Song and Wang, Jianyu and Ren, Zhou and Yuille, Alan}, booktitle = {Computer Vision and Pattern Recognition}, year={2019},
         organization={IEEE}